 \subsection{Outline}

-In Section \ref{se2} we present our main result concerning the rate of convergence of a neural network estimate with one hidden layer learned by gradient descent.
-In Section \ref{se3} we show that the same rate of convergence can also be achieved by a linear least squares estimate with much simpler computation.
-In Section \ref{se4} we compare the final sample size behaviour of the two estimates via simulated data.
+In Section \ref{se2} we present our main result concerning the rate of convergence of a shallow neural network estimator learned by gradient descent.
+In Section \ref{se3} we show that the same rate of convergence can also be achieved by a linear least squares estimator with much simpler computation.
+In Section \ref{se4} we compare the finite sample size behaviour of our linear least squares estimate via simulated data.
 Section \ref{se5} contains the proof of a key auxiliary result concerning the approximation error of shallow neural networks with randomly chosen inner weights, and the outline of the proofs of Theorem \ref{th1} and Theorem \ref{th2}.
 The complete proofs of our main results are given in the supplement.